plewis/plewis.github.io/botany/botany2026.md

 Note: this section is still in development
 {:.pozor}

-{% comment %}
-The total number of points you can earn is 470.
-The lecture component accounts for 300 points and the lab accounts for the remaining 170.
+The total number of points you can earn is 500.
+The lecture component accounts for 300 points and the lab accounts for the remaining 200.

 Lecture        | Points
 :------------- | :---------------
+Quizzes        | 90
-Exam 1         | 100
+Exam 1         | 70
-Exam 2         | 100
+Exam 2         | 70
-Final exam     | 100
+Final exam     | 70

-The 2 highest scores from the 3 exams will be counted.
-If you missed an exam (for any reason) and were not able to make it up before the answer key was posted, that will be the exam that is dropped.
-Note that you **must take the final exam** (even if you did well on the first two exams).
+Lecture quizzes will be given almost every lecture.
+These lecture quizzes are only worth 3 points each, but, as you can see, they add up to more than a lecture exam, so please take them seriously.
+The quizzes are designed to prepare you for the lecture exam by giving you what amounts to a single exam question every lecture period.

 Laboratory     | Points
 :------------- | :---------------
-Quizes         | 50
+Quizzes        | 60
-Transpiration  | 10
+Transpiration  | 15
-Photosynthesis | 10
+Photosynthesis | 15
-Hormones       | 30
+Hormones       | 20
-Climate change | 10
+Climate change | 15
-Final exam     | 20
+Final exam     | 15
-Participation  | 40
+Participation  | 60

-{% endcomment %}
+A 10-point quiz will be given almost every lab period on the material you learned in lab the previous week.
+Transpiration, Photosynthesis, Hormones, and Climate Change are reports that you will prepare about the results of experiments you conduct in lab.
+The Final exam in lab is a practical exam: you will rotate among stations at which there will be something to observe or perhaps a microscope with a specimen to answer a question or questions about.
+Finally, 5 participation points are accrued each lab period for answering questions in the lab manual about what you saw in lab.

 ### Grading scale